eehjunggnujhee/DataDictionary/README.md

 - Extract a set of five sObjects at a time for sObject containing less than 200 fields.
 Cut down the number of sObject per transaction if each sObject contains more than 300+ fields and you do not love LOADING........1%...2%..3%.

 ### Disclaimer
 - I did not include every info from the field definition.
-Let me know if you don't see what you want to see
-- `,` will be removed from Label, Description, Formula, Help Text, and Picklist Values
+- `,` will be removed from Label, Description, Formula, Help Text, and Picklist Values.